kb-dev-lab/sanic.js/README.md

 ```js
     require('sanic.js').changeMyWorld();
 ```

-Since v0.0.4, if an updated method fell in a case where it cannot work, it will call the native method instead.
-It keeps compatibility with a lot of code and optimization are only done on good cases.
-This feature is enabled in all common uses.

 Due to the danger of the library, there's a lot of unit test and performance tests to try to protect you from bugs.
 But anyway, there are always bugs, so please report them in **Issues** section.